kevinsogo/compgen/readme_src/README_TEMPLATE.md

 # Testing a solution locally with files in HackerRank format

-One can use the handy `hr` script to test solutions and regenerate the output files in HackerRank format without needing to generate the input files again.
+You can use the handy `hr` script to test solutions and regenerate the output files in HackerRank format without needing to generate the input files again.

 ```bash
 hr genout python2 solution.py           # to generate output files in output/